gsavopul/utilities/README.md

 - the transformation lower->upper->lower might produce a "different" filename that the original (eg ς->Σ->σ).

 - the transformation upper->lower might produce "grammatically incorrect" filenames (eg Σ->σ instead of ς at the end of a word).

+**barcodeValidator**

+This directory contains a small Qt project for validating barcodes (specifically, 12-digit UPC or 13-digit EAN).
+Validation is being handled using QValidator and QRegExp.